-On February 5th 2014 Chalice and Coventry Resources Inc (Coventry), the former owner of CGO, successfully completed a Plan of Arrangement under which Chalice acquired a 100% interest in the Cameron Gold Project, which includes the Cameron Gold Deposit.
+On February 5th 2014, Chalice and Coventry Resources Inc. (Coventry), the former owner of the Cameron Gold Project, successfully completed a Plan of Arrangement under which Chalice acquired a 100% interest in the Cameron Gold Project, which included the Cameron Gold Deposit.
 Under this arrangement Coventry shareholders received 46 million Chalice shares.